A Survey on Multilingual Mental Disorders Detection from Social Media Data: Multilingual Datasets

 \section{Multilingual Datasets}

-The languages most frequently represented in the data collections are three high-resource languages: Chinese, Arabic, and Spanish.
-Although approximately half of the datasets were published in unranked venues, leading to low visibility for the research, the other half were published in high-ranking journals and conferences (Figure \ref{fig:datasets} in Appendix \ref{sec:appendix}.
+In this section, we outline the datasets included in the current survey.
+The languages most frequently represented in these data collections are three high-resource languages: Chinese, Arabic, and Spanish.
+Although approximately half of the datasets were published in unranked venues, which diminishes their visibility, the other half were published in high-ranking journals and conferences (Figure \ref{fig:datasets} in Appendix \ref{sec:appendix}.